 Depending on the type of business, you will need a website and/or a location.
 A street food trailer or a hairstyling salon needs a place where your target market can easily find you.
 If you want to write essays or resumes, do web design, or sell your DIY online, you won’t need to rent rooms.
 But in both cases, you’ll benefit from the web presence.

-A website is a must for every business today.
-Customers, investors, and potential business partners expect to find all the information about your company in one place.
+Every business must have a website today.
+Customers, investors, and potential business partners expect to find all the information about your company by themselves in one place.

-Do another research on what social nets your customers use.
+Do another research on what makes your social nets to be used by your customers.
 Create an account there and advertise your products or services.

 7. Get registered!

-It is a crucial step in starting a business.
-Legalise it in order to avoid problems with the law.
+It’s a critical step in starting a business.
+Legalise it to avoid problems with the law.
 You’ll need to pay taxes!